Hansmu/docker-tutorial/README.md

 To have completion in PowerShell, use `Import-Module DockerCompletion`

+From a certain point the way commands are structured changes - the old way still works, but there's a different grouping now.
+There were so many commands that they needed to create an easier way to manage the commands.

+The old way is `docker <command>`

+The new way is `docker <management command> <command>`

+E.g. `docker run` vs `docker container run`

 #Image vs Container

 An image is the application we want to run.